 2. Music & Attention part I: This is a tricky spot to understand.
 Many many people will say that they can concentrate

 4. Music helping Creativity: Do you ever feel you need to think creatively?
-Well, some music can help you relax.
-But ANY music can help you with creativity.
+While some music can help you relax, ANY music can help you with creativity.
 Say you had a difficult math problem or an architectural floor plan to make and you just can’t figure things out.
 It is great to let your brain work on these problems at an unconscious level (a process called Incubation).
 And to enhance this, music activates many regions of the brain and that might just help you get your creative breakthrough.
 You can read more about how music affects creativity and productivity here.

-7. Social facilitation OR Music-ing: Listening to music with people together fosters a certain type of ‘coupling’.
+7. Social facilitation OR Music-ing: Listening to music with people fosters a certain type of ‘coupling’.
 People readily sync with each other and find each other more favorable under a shared musical experience.
 It isn’t necessary to speak about the music.
 This also includes the most obvious reason.
 Dancing.
 Humans connect via movement.
 Music and dance share an intimate relationship from the dawn of civilization.

 8. Deep thought: Music can act as a projective and reflective surface.
 Many times, due to the stimulating nature of music, one can think in unique ways because the music is modestly guiding your thoughts.
 While listening to instrumental music, you could interpret the music in certain ways.
 That interpretation is likely to reflect some of your core thoughts on life, people and yourself.